 Ed has appeared on more than 50 recordings with such artists as Bob Wilber, The Canadian Brass, Kenny Davern, Warren Vaché, Jr., Bucky Pizzarelli, Bob Haggart, Ralph Sutton, Allan Vaché, and Howard Alden.
 In March 1999 Ed had the opportunity to lead his own group (which included Randy Sandke and Harry Allen) for a CD on the Nagel-Heyer label of Hamburg, Germany.
 That recording, titled Tough Assignment, is a tribute to the great jazz drummer of the 30s and 40s, Dave Tough.
 Five other CD's are scheduled for release in the near future.

-Because of the Black Dogs' popularity, Ed has become the drummer of choice for many jazz artists.
-This has enabled him to appear at more than 60 jazz festivals around the world, including tours of mainland China, Europe and Canada.
+Ed has become the drummer of choice for many jazz artists, enabling him to appear at more than 60 jazz festivals around the world, including tours of mainland China, Europe and Canada.

 Eddie Metz, Jr. performs on SABIAN Cymbols and EVANS Drumheads exclusively.